 Double Decker Trolley Tour

-Overall, it was a great weekend.
-It was a very fun and eventful trip.
+Overall, it was a great weekend, very fun and eventful.
 I will definitely be back to visit soon.
-I hope you enjoyed reading this blog post.
+I hope you enjoyed reading this blog post, a weekend in Chicago.
 If you have any questions please comment down below.